 - public stigma: public views and discrimination around mental illness

-- self-stigma: occurs when public stigma is internalized
+- self-stigma: results from internalizing public stigma

 - feared vs. experienced: even if prejudice and discrimination aren’t presently occurring, the expectation that they’re likely to occur and the hypervigilance that results are also very damaging